brunowdev/disaster-response/README.md

 #### The NLP

-- I've used the Spacy with nltk since spacy has more stop words for English;
+- I've used the [Spacy](https://spacy.io/usage/models) with nltk since spacy has more stop words for English;
 - I also manually added some stop words for Portuguese/Spanish, since I've seen several messages in these languages;
 - **QuestionExtractor**: Extracts the feature if the message contains a question.
-I've also used Space here.
+I've also used Spacy here.
 - **NumericDigitExtractor**: Extracts the feature if the message contains any digit.

 #### Translation